alonbebchuk/GNN-Pretraining/report/report.md

 - No consistent pattern across domains
 - Average effect across all comparisons: negative

-**Critical Insight**: Out of 84 progressive comparisons in our analysis, **0 showed statistically significant improvements after correction**.
+**Critical Insight**: Out of 84 progressive comparisons in our analysis, **only 1 showed statistically significant improvements after correction**.
 This demonstrates that task addition is fundamentally unpredictable—another form of gambling where the odds get worse with complexity.

 ### 8.4 Task Complexity vs Success: The Systematic Decline